shoeffner/mthesis/src/future_work.md

 As was seen in @sec:face-detection, face detection is clearly not a completely solved task yet.
-Even models trained on the "300 Faces In-The-Wild challenge" do not recognize occluded faces, especially if occluded by shades or if only have of the face is visible.
+Even models trained on the "300 Faces In-The-Wild challenge" do not recognize occluded faces, especially if occluded by shades or if only half of the face is visible.
 Of course, it is a little bit of a definition issue and depends on the question if one wants to detect occluded faces or not, but in general, this is still not resolved.
 And even if only non-occluded faces should be detected, tilted faces also still pose challenges.
 Thus improving on